-The St John Ambulance service currently has nearly 730 volunteers across Lincolnshire and Nottinghamshire with 22,000 volunteers across the country who train nearly half a million people every year .
-These volunteers run first aid training sessions for everyone from school children to the elderly.
+The St John Ambulance service currently has nearly 730 volunteers across Lincolnshire and Nottinghamshire with 22,000 volunteers across the country who train nearly half a million people in first aid every year.
+These volunteers run training sessions for everyone from school children to the elderly.

 Peter Howie, District Manager for St John Ambulance in Lincolnshire and Nottinghamshire said: